 These emails are always good for a chuckle, because first of all, some businesses have to pay to be listed in the BBB, and apparently you can pay for a good rating, so it’s not like the BBB is the best rating system out there.
 (Here’s a story regarding the practice: http://abcnews.go.com/Blotter/business-bureau-best-ratings-money-buy/story?id=12123843)

-Second of all, I’m an author.
-You’re more than welcome to look me up, but I have a feeling it’s kinda like trying to figure out if Stephen King is a scam.
-The BBB (and other organizations like it) rate businesses that provide services, not authors that write books and teach classes.
-Either you like an author’s books or you don’t.
-Either you like someone’s presentation style, or you don’t.
-It’s not like the author is scamming you if the ending doesn’t turn out the way you wanted it to.
+Second of all, I’m an author and educator.
+You’re more than welcome to look me up, but I have a feeling it’s kinda like trying to figure out if the ...For Dummy Series is a scam.
+The BBB (and other organizations like it) rate businesses that provide services, not authors who write books and teach classes.
+I’m not a job placement agency or employment recruiter, so I don’t quite fall into that genre of business where my services are rate-able.
 The information I provide is solid, it’s up to you to decide whether or not you want to learn from me or someone else.
-And don’t forget, you can always check out books from the library before you buy!

 To sum up: NO, I’m not a scam.
 I provide information based off of my 15+ years experience as an Independent Contractor.
 Most people like the information I provide but some don’t…for whatever reason.
 It could be that their expectations were not congruent with reality.
 That’s just the way life goes sometimes.